Molly Taylor: 2010–2016

 While driving in the British Rally Championship, she was noticed by Pirelli and World Racing Championship Academy officials.
 She was then invited to participate in the Pirelli Star Driver Shootout where she competed against sixteen of the top young drivers in rally racing from throughout the world.
 Based on her performance at the Shootout, she was awarded one of only six scholarships to the FIA World Rally Championship Academy, which allowed her to compete in the World Rally Championship in 2011.
 The scholarship allowed her to participate in six events for the World Rally Championship with all of her racing expenses paid.
 She finished the final race of the championship at the Wales Rally Great Britain with a stage win, also winning the Richard Burns Trophy for the season.

 Taylor also competed in the FIA European Championship in 2013.
 She also competed for the first ever FIA European Rally Championship ladies trophy.

-In 2015, she became the first woman to win a heat in the Australian Rally Championship in heat one of the opening event in Western Australia, and then the first woman to win an event outright at the National Capital Rally in Canberra.
+In 2015, Taylor became the first woman to win a heat in the Australian Rally Championship in heat one of the opening event in Western Australia, and then the first woman to win an event outright at the National Capital Rally in Canberra.
 Molly achieved podium positions at every Championship round and finished second overall in the Championship.
 She was also invited to take part in a 1000 km Endurance Race in Lithuania where her team finished third in their class.

-She was awarded the Peter Brock Medal, one of the most prestigious awards in Australian motorsport, awarded to the driver who has demonstrated similar characteristics to the late Peter Brock AM, including outstanding ability, a fair and sportsman-like attitude and a willingness and capacity to promote the sport in the wider community.
+Taylor was awarded the Peter Brock Medal, one of the most prestigious awards in Australian motorsport, awarded to the driver who has demonstrated similar characteristics to the late Peter Brock AM, including outstanding ability, a fair and sportsman-like attitude and a willingness and capacity to promote the sport in the wider community.

-In 2016, she became both the first female driver to win the Australian Rally Championship and the youngest to do so at the time, with co-driver Bill Hayes.
+In 2016, Taylor became both the first female driver to win the Australian Rally Championship and the youngest to do so at the time, with co-driver Bill Hayes.